TITLE 89: SOCIAL SERVICES

 iii) the participant may benefit from but does not require supervision or physical assistance.

-B) A score of 1 for any function indicates that the participant performs or can perform most essential components of the activity, with or without an existing assistive device, but some impairment of function remains such that the participant requires some supervision or physical assistance to accomplish some or all components of the activity.
+B) A score of one for any function indicates that the participant performs or can perform most essential components of the activity, with or without an existing assistive device, but some impairment of function remains such that the participant requires some supervision or physical assistance to accomplish some or all components of the activity.
 This includes the participant who:

 i) experiences minor, intermittent fatigue in performing the activity;